Become a Gold Sponsor

 );

-Customizing column data type
+Customizing data type

 Every column builder has a .$type() method, which allows you to customize the data type of the column.